fgarcia/pnote/README.md

 This tiny script provides the syntax, folding function and other minor functionality that I need for my notes.

-I try to keep al my notes in simple plain ASCII text files.
+I try to keep all my notes in simple plain ASCII text files.
 However I admit that some formating and folding is nice.
 Hence I came up with a very simple syntax based on some markers and indentation rules, wrap all that together into this Vim script and Voilà!
 Now I can keep my text notes within a compressed